maaaaarco/SfdcChat/README.md

 - _Maximum number of delivered event notifications:_ depends on your Salesforce edition.
 Since a notification is delivered to a client, **not to a user**, the consideration from before applies also here (same user with two tab = two notifications).

 Basically the more users you have the less they can chat...
-Few companies might consider this as a feature!
+I'll leave further considerations to you.

 ### Security <a name="security-cons"></a>
 Chat_Room__c default sharing setting is set to Public Read, this means that all users can see every chat room and every related message.
-That's AWESOME right?
 It's like this because I still did not figure out how to restrict chat room visibility.
 The desired outcome should be that a chat room is visible only to users that have access to the related record (identified by the sObject_Id__c field).